Thomas Gantz Cassady: Between the World Wars

 Cassady ran an investment business in Chicago.

 World War II

-Cassady served with the Office of Strategic Services during World War II, making four spying trips into Vichy France.
+Cassady served with the Office of Strategic Services (OSS) during World War II, making four spying trips into Vichy France.
 He was subsequently captured by the Germans in 1942, and freed.
 He then worked with the OSS in Algiers on the invasion of southern France.
 The liberation of Paris brought Cassady the opportunity to be in charge of all intelligence activities there.

 Post World War II

-Cassady died of cancer on 9 July 1972.
+Cassady died of cancer on July 9, 1972, in Forest Lake, Illinois.
+He was buried in Lakewood Cemetery in Minneapolis.